chromaway/ngcccbase/doc/exchange.md

 port - what port the json-rpc server should listen to

 hostname - what interface the server should listen to. "localhost" will only allow connections from a client on localhost.
 Use e.g. "0.0.0.0" for accepting connections from everywhere.
+Make sure your computer is properly firewalled for production use.

 wallet_path - path to the wallet database.
 The wallet database is used by the server process.
-If you specify a path where no file exists, chromawallet will create a new wallet for you there.
+If you specify a path where no file exists, chromawallet-server will create a new wallet for you there.

 testnet - controls whether the wallet should be a testnet wallet, that is operate with bitcoin addresses and colored coins on the testnet3 network, or if the wallet should operate on the real bitcoin network, with real bitcoins.
 The testnet setting must agree with the wallet you specify on wallet_path.
 A wallet cannot be switched to and from testnet.
 If you specify a path that creates a new wallet, the wallet will take its testnet setting from the "testnet" setting.
 So for a live wallet, ```testnet``` should be set to ```false```.